Bright, crisp display

 Every year Samsung produces a top-tier display for its flagships and the Galaxy S20 is no different.
 The 6.2-inch panel features an optional 120Hz refresh rate for smoother scrolling and frame rates in supported games.

 The 120Hz mode looks silky smooth flicking through menus and walls of text, though it’s definitely more of a quality of life improvement than an essential upgrade.
+However the high refresh rate is not enabled by default, unlike some other 2020 flagships.
 The option to switch to Quad HD+ from the Full HD+ default resolution is a minimal difference visually, and it does suck down more juice.
 As such, I stuck with the Full HD+ 60Hz default setting for the majority of my time with the phone.
 I’d rather have the slightly longer battery life.

 The simply sublime quality of the display is the real story here.
 The panel is punchy and crisp, providing excellent colors for a wide range of content.
 HDR10+ support is a nice bonus too, and one that has a noticeable impact on quality when viewing supported content.
 Samsung’s latest display technology does not disappoint.